-Chevese Turner founded BEDA in June 2008 recognizing the need for an organization to advocate on behalf of individuals affected by binge eating disorder (BED) and the providers who treat them.
-Turner’s well-rounded career in the health care, pharmaceutical, political, and non-profit arenas, as well as her many leadership roles within these fields, prepared her to launch BEDA, the only organization specifically suited to support individuals and treatment professionals managing BED.
+Chevese Turner founded the Binge Eating Disorder Association (BEDA) in June 2008 recognizing the need for an organization to advocate on behalf of individuals affected by binge eating disorder (BED) and the providers who treat them.
+Turner’s well-rounded career in the health care, pharmaceutical, political and non-profit arenas, as well as her many leadership roles within these fields, prepared her to launch BEDA, the only organization specifically suited to support individuals and treatment professionals managing BED.

-It is easy for me to acknowledge that I have struggled with binge eating disorder (BED).
+It is easy for me to acknowledge that I have struggled with BED.
 After years of silent shame, I now understand the purpose the disorder served.
 With this knowledge, I am able to be a whole person, and map my future without living under the shadow of a never-ending preoccupation with food and weight concerns.

 It wasn’t always this way.

 Sometime between the ages of five and seven, I discovered the power of food.
 I discovered I wanted more of it than I was permitted to have, that apparently it was a restricted temptation, and that I thought about it a lot.
 It calmed and shamed me at the same time.
 It signified love and hate.
 It brought me up and then down.
 It was my best friend and my worst enemy.

 As a child, I often led my playmates or younger brother to the kitchen, hoping they would ask an adult for food.
 I did not like to ask.
 I was ashamed, even at an early age, of my “appetite” and body.
 I was sure I was the only person struggling this way.
 I was strangely “abnormal” in my mind, and this created a gap between me and the rest of the world.